One tissue donor can restore health and heal the lives of more than 75 people.

-If it is determined that the deceased individual is a candidate for donation, the state donor registry is searched and one or more persons who know the potential donor (i.e. historians) are contacted for a medical and social history.
+If it is determined that the deceased individual is a candidate for donation, the state donor registry and the national Donate Life Registry are searched and one or more persons who know the potential donor (i.e. historians) are contacted for a medical and social history.
 If the potential donor is not found on the registry, his or her legally authorized representative (usually a spouse, relative or close friend) is offered the opportunity to authorize the donation.

 Tissue donation must be initiated within 24 hours of death.